oat-sa/lib-lti1p3-core/doc/message/oidc-lti-resource-link-launch.md

 ## 1 - Platform side: LTI resource link launch request generation

-You can find below required steps to generate an LTI resource link launch request (with OIC), needed only if you're acting as a platform.
+You can find below required steps to generate an LTI resource link launch request (with OIDC), needed only if you're acting as a platform.

 ### Create the LTI resource link